-This holiday is normally celebrate on June 19th and it's significance is that in the state of Texas on that date in 1865 the Emancipation Proclamation was read to slaves there.
+This holiday is normally celebrated on June 19th and its significance is that in the state of Texas on that date in 1865 the Emancipation Proclamation was read to slaves there.
 Texas according to Wikipedia had largely resisted this document which was already in force since January 1, 1863.

 It's an obscure observance perhaps we should celebrate the end of slavery or Black culture.
 At that who says we need to only observe that during Black History Month.
 And of course on this day we can celebrate other aspects of the Black experience in this nation.

 Perhaps next year we can have more to say about Juneteenth than it was a post on another blog that is merely a link to a wiki article. ;)